Packaged Food ReviewHealthy Eating GuidelinesSuper FoodsHealth and NutritionNutrition 101Weightloss DietNutrition Newsletter

 The Bottom Line

-For the sake of your heart, minimize the intake of both saturated fats and trans fats.
+For the sake of your heart, minimize the intake of both trans fats and saturated fats.
 Choose wholesome fresh foods instead of packaged foods.
-Spend time investigating and comparing products by checking the Nutrition Facts label - and when in doubt, check the ingredient list too.
+Spend time investigating and comparing products by checking the Nutrition Facts label – and when in doubt, check the ingredient list too.